MileHacker Logo

 Smart Transportation

-• Travelers utilize Pingliang's extensive public bus system for its very low fares (¥1-3 per ride).
+• Travelers utilize Pingliang's extensive public bus system for its very low fares (¥1-3 for each ride).

 • Walk where possible for shorter distances to save on fares and see the city up close.